TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Install Latest MacOS Installer.md

 #### Description

-Installs the macOS Installer specified in the first variable declaration.
+This command installs the macOS Installer specified in the macosinstaller variable.
 Replace "Install macOS Catalina.app" with the name of the latest cached installer on the target system.
-The startosinstall program within the latest OS installer is called with the --aggreetolicense and --forcequitapps flags to prevent user interaction.
-Test that this install method works for for remote users before deploying.
+The macosinstaller variable text should include the .app extension.
+Change the systemGroupID to the same group ID used in the Cache Latest MacOS Installer command.
+The startosinstall program within the latest OS installer is called with the --agreetolicense and --forcequitapps flags to prevent user interaction.
+Test that this install method works for for remote users before deploying and consider changing the startosinstall flags if user interaction is required.

 #### *Import This Command*